Main Navigation

 I already saw a different behaviourist or a trainer, what will you do differently?

-The Veterinary behaviour service at Langford Vets is aims to take a more comprehensive approach.
-As a veterinary behaviourist Emma can discuss the medical aspects of your pet’s case and the influence this may have on your pet’s behaviour.
-Once we have taken a full medical and behavioural history, we review what treatment or techniques have been trialled so far, how your pet responded, and the current situation.
-We can then formulate a specific treatment plan with you.
-We may suggest a few changes to the previous program or design a completely different one.
-At times, it may have been that the previous program was good, but the implementation was inconsistent or lacking due to various reasons.
+The Veterinary behaviour service at Langford Vets aims to take a comprehensive approach to your dog or cat’s behavioural problem.
+As a veterinary behaviourist, Emma can discuss the medical aspects of your cat or dog’s case and the influence this may have on your cat or dog’s behaviour.
+Once we have taken a full medical and behavioural history, we review what treatment or techniques have been trialled so far, how your cat or dog responded, and the current behavioural presentation.
+We can then formulate a specific behaviour modification plan with you.
+We may suggest changes to the previous program or design a completely different one.
+We can help you develop a strategy that suits your individual needs, time, and circumstances.

 About the consultation